 Apply to go to court for a fine

-Aboriginal and Torres Strait Islander people can also get free advice about fines from the Aboriginal Legal Services (NSW/ACT) by calling 1800 765 767 (option 3).
+- Aboriginal and Torres Strait Islander people can get free advice about fines from the Aboriginal Legal Services (NSW/ACT) by calling 1800 765 767 (option 3).

-If you would like to dispute your fine in court, you can apply through Revenue NSW to have the matter determined by a magistrate in the NSW Local Court.
+You can apply to dispute your fine in court through Revenue NSW.
+The matter will be determined by a magistrate in the NSW Local Court.

 Going to court can be a long and costly process.